samidh93/AI_Resume_Creator/README.md

 ```
 application arguments:
 - --resume : Path to the resume YAML file
-- --style : Path to the CSS style file
 - --output : Output directory for generated files
-- --ai_model : AI model to use (openai or gemini)
-- --api_key : API key for the AI model
 - --url : Job description Url
 - --language : Language for the resume